-I mentioned Michaelangelo’s Jeremiah and David in the current (January 2021) Sanctuary page, and realized that I have not written about a trip to Italy many years ago (except to tell about my fear of heights!) or about the statue of David as a young man.
+I mentioned Michaelangelo’s Jeremiah and David in the January 2021 Sanctuary page, and realized that I have not written about a trip to Italy many years ago (except to tell about my fear of heights!) or about the statue of David as a young man.

 Michaelangelo’s statue of David in Florence is mesmerizing.
 First: it’s big and stands high.
 Then there’s the color, the eyes, the right hand, the sling, the left foot as it presses on the ground, the sinews.
 The more I looked at the details, the more I wanted to stay there and see nothing else in the vast museum, which is what I did.
 I presume there are millions of people who feel the same.
 Something like it happened in a small chapel in St. Mark’s Basilica and at the church of St. Anne in Jerusalem.
 I was beyond fortunate and blessed in the opportunities I had with work and of the ones I took wherever I went.

 but in 1999, I spent ten days on vacation: exploring, eating drawn-out meals, which I ❤️, trying foods I couldn’t pronounce let alone know what they were, crossing myself before crossing streets (frenzied drivers!), eating chestnuts throughout the day, every day.
 Buildings, art, fashion, statues, and history I expected — and soaked it all up — but the extracurriculars were just as tantalizing.
 Like the mime barely moving while a violin, somewhere, played The Godfather’s Theme.
 Gloves at Sermoneta near the Spanish Steps.
 Perfect tea and apple pie at Babington’s tea room.
 The acqua alta and snow in Venice, the subdued crowds and no traffic.

 every second spent there was alive, moving, piercing